kevinpmcc/rps-challenge/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kevinpmcc/rps-challenge/badge.svg?branch=master)](https://coveralls.io/github/kevinpmcc/rps-challenge?branch=master)

 Project Description
 ----------
+This has been deployed to https://kevin-rps-challenge.herokuapp.com/
+Check it out!

 This project is my Week 3 weekend challenge to build a multiplayer Rock,Paper,Scissors,Spock,Lizard(RPSlS) game.

 I first built a one-player version of Rock,Paper,Scissors(RPS) where you played against the computer.
 You can find this in branch one-player.